Koushik00-tech/Cuemath-Assignment-KK/README.md

-# Node.js Chess Game with Socket.IO
+# Node.js Rooks Move Game with Socket.IO

 This is a simple chess game built using Node.js and Socket.IO for real-time communication between players.
 Players can join the game, move pieces on the board, and a timer is implemented to enforce time limits for each player's turn.